 Canon RF 15-35mm F2.8 L IS USM Lens

-The compatible lens hood is the Canon EW-73E, a model first seen on the RF 15-30mm F4.5-6.3 IS STM.
-Unfortunately, it is not included in the box.
-While expensive, I recommend getting and using (reversed does not count) the hood for front element protection from impact and flare-inducing bright light.
+The Canon EW-73E is the compatible lens hood.
+This model was first seen on the RF 15-30mm F4.5-6.3 IS STM.
+Unfortunately, the hood is not included in the box.
+While expensive, I recommend getting and using (reversed does not count) the hood for front element protection from impact and flare-inducing bright light, and the matte interior avoids reflections.

 The Canon LP1116 Lens Case is optional.